Tariqahs/CompilerProject/README.md

 ## Installation

-Download the files for this project.
+Just Download the files for this project.